Skip to Main Content

 REF Assessment Criteria

-Each submission is assessed against three elements:
+Each REF 2029 submission will be assessed against three elements*

 1. Create a record in OARS upon acceptance for publication